 English Pathway for Undergraduate Studies (EPUS)

-10 weeks (an accelerated 7-week EPUS is available in November)
+10 weeks (an accelerated 7-week2 EPUS is available in November)

 To be eligible for EPUS, students must:

-- Hold a conditional offer of place from the University of Auckland
+- Hold a conditional offer of place from a New Zealand tertiary institution which recognises EPUS1

 - Students may commence their studies no later than the Friday of the first week of the course.